bparanj/crystal/electronics/book/basics/half-wave-rectifier.md

 ### **Components**

-1. **AC Power Source** (e.g., 6V or 12V AC)
+1. **AC Power Source** (e.g., 5V AC)
-2. **Diode** (e.g., 1N4007 or any general-purpose diode)
+2. **Diode** (e.g., 1N4007)
 3. **LED** with appropriate resistor for current limiting

 A diode acts as a one-way valve for current.
-In an AC circuit, it allows only the positive half-cycles of the waveform to pass through, effectively blocking the negative half-cycles, creating a pulsating DC output.
+In an AC circuit, it allows only the positive half-cycles of the waveform to pass through, blocking the negative half-cycles, creating a pulsating DC output.

 ### **Steps**

 #### Step 1:

 1. Connect one terminal of the AC power source to the **anode** of the diode.
-2. Connect the **cathode** of the diode to one terminal of the bulb or LED (with resistor if required).
+2. Connect the **cathode** of the diode to one terminal of the resistor.

-#### Step 2: Run the Experiment

-1. Turn on the AC power source.
+Turn on the AC power source.

-### **Observation**

-- The bulb or LED lights up but is noticeably dimmer compared to being connected directly to the AC source.
-This happens because the diode only allows current to flow during half of the AC cycle (the positive half).
-- During the negative half-cycle, the diode blocks current, causing the bulb or LED to remain off.

 ### **Concepts Demonstrated**

 1. **Rectification:**
    - The diode converts AC to pulsating DC by blocking half of the waveform.
 2. **Directionality of Current:**
-   - The diode’s behavior shows that current flows only in one direction, a key property of diodes.
+   - The diode’s behavior shows that current flows only in one direction, a property of diodes.
-3. **Efficiency in Rectification:**

    - Demonstrates the principle behind rectifiers used in power supplies.

 ### **Applications**